valeriansaliou/sonic/README.md

 * We used a single Sonic Channel TCP connection, which limits the import to a single thread (we could have load-balanced this across as many Sonic Channel connections as there are CPUs);
 * We get an import RPS approaching 4,000 operations per second (per thread);
 * We get a search query RPS approaching 1,000 operations per second (per thread);
+* On the multi-threaded processor used, we could have parallelized operations to 8 cores, thus theoretically increasing the import RPS to 32,000 operations / second, while the search query RPS would be increased to 8,000 operations / second;

 **Compared results per operation (on a single object):**